 - learn about the local culture and laws of their destination.

-Remind them that they're visitors to someone else's home while they're overseas.
-It's important to be respectful of the local culture and laws while they're there.
+Remind them they're visitors to someone else's home while they're overseas.
+It's important to understand and be respectful of the local culture and laws while they're there.

 Make sure they have travel insurance